 How do I perform CPR?

-The Resuscitation Council (UK) has updated its guidance about how to perform CPR safely during the current coronavirus pandemic.
+The Resuscitation Council (UK) updated its guidance about how to perform CPR safely due to COVID-19.

 If you witness a cardiac arrest, it is important to call 999 and start CPR straight away by following these simple steps.